-Table of Contents
+Contents

-1. Intr roduction 5
+1 Introduction 2

-1.1 Three Views of Sample Approximation 5
+1.1 Three Views of Sample Approximation 2

-1.2 The Usefulness of Sample Approximation 7
+1.2 The Usefulness of Sample Approximation 4

-1.3 Further Reading 7
+1.3 Further Reading 4

-2. $\mathbf{Sim}$ ulation-Based Inference 9
+2 Simulation-Based Inference 5

-2.1 Simulation 9
+2.1 Simulation 5

-2.2 Monte Carlo Testing 15
+2.2 Monte Carlo Testing 10

-2.3 The Bootstrap 16
+2.3 The Bootstrap 11

-2.4 Monte Carlo Integration 18
+2.4 Monte Carlo Integration 13

-3. Ma rkov chain Monte Carlo 25
+3 Markov chain Monte Carlo 19

-3.1 The Basis of Markov chain Monte Carlo (MCMC) 25
+3.1 The Basis of Markov chain Monte Carlo (MCMC) 19

-3.2 Constructing MCMC Algorithms 28
+3.2 Constructing MCMC Algorithms 21

-3.3 Composing kernels: Mixtures and Cycles 49
+3.3 Composing kernels: Mixtures and Cycles 42

-3.4 Diagnosing Convergence 51
+3.4 Diagnosing Convergence 44

-3.5 Optimisation with MCMC 61
+3.5 Optimisation with MCMC 55

-4. Aug gmentation: Extending the Space 67
+4 Augmentation: Extending the Space 62

-4.1 Composition Sampling 67
+4.1 Composition Sampling 62

-4.2 Rejection Revisited 68
+4.2 Rejection Revisited 62

-4.3 Data Augmentation 68
+4.3 Data Augmentation 63

-4.4 Multiple Augmentation for Optimisation 69
+4.4 Multiple Augmentation for Optimisation 63

-4.5 Approximate Bayesian Computation 74
+4.5 Approximate Bayesian Computation 69

-5. Cur rrent and Future Directions 77
+5 Current and Future Directions 71

-5.1 Ensemble-based Methods and Sequential Monte Carlo 77
+5.1 Ensemble-based Methods and Sequential Monte Carlo 71

-5.2 Pseudomarginal Methods and Particle MCMC 77
+5.2 Pseudomarginal Methods and Particle MCMC 71

-5.3 Approximate Approximate Methods 78
+5.3 Approximate Approximate Methods 72

-5.4 Quasi-Monte Carlo 78
+5.4 Quasi-Monte Carlo 72

-5.5 Hamiltonian/Hybrid MCMC 78
+5.5 Hamiltonian/Hybrid MCMC 72

-5.6 Methods for Big Data 78
+5.6 Methods for Big Data 72

-Α. Son ne Markov Chain Concepts 85
+\mathbf{A} Some Markov Chain Concepts

-A.1 Stochastic Processes 85
+A.1 Stochastic Processes 73

-A.2 Discrete State Space Markov Chains 86
+A.2 Discrete State Space Markov Chains 74

-A.3 General State Space Markov Chains 93
+A.3 General State Space Markov Chains 79

-A.4 Selected Theoretical Results 97
+A.4 Selected Theoretical Results 83

-A.5 Further Reading 98
+A.5 Further Reading 84

-1. Introduction
+Introduction

-These notes are intended to supplement the Computer Intensive Statistics lectures and laboratory sessions rather than to replace or directly accompany them.
-As such, material is presented here in an order which is logical for reference purposes during and after the week and not precisely the order in which it will be discussed during the week.
-There is much more information in these notes concerning some topics than there will be time to discuss during the week itself, although perhaps fewer examples than will be seen in the course of the week, and one of their main functions is to provide pointers to the relevant literature for anyone wanting to learn more about these topics.
+These notes were intended to supplement the Computer Intensive Statistics lectures and laboratory sessions rather than to replace or directly accompany them.
+As such, material is presented here in an order which is logical for reference purposes after the week and not precisely the order in which it was to be discussed during the week.
+There is much more information in these notes concerning some topics than would have been covered during the week itself.
+One of their main functions is to provide pointers to the relevant literature for anyone wanting to learn more about these topics.

 Acknowledgement.
-Some parts of these notes have been adapted from another collection of notes which was itself adapted from a lecture course Ludger Evers (of Glasgow, who will be lecturing part of the Nonparametric Smoothing module for APTS this year) and I wrote in Bristol in 2007/08.
-Many of the better figures were originally prepared by Ludger.
-Any errors, of course, are my responsibility and should be directed to a.m.johansen@warwick.ac.uk.
+These notes are based on a set developed by Adam Johansen, which can be traced back to a lecture course given by him and Ludger Evers in Bristol in 2007-08.
+Many of the better figures were originally prepared by Ludger Evers, and more recent contributions from previous APTS module leader Paul Jenkins.
+Any errors are my own and should be directed to richard.everitt@warwick.ac.uk.